 There are currently no public off-road walks departing directly from Little River except for the Little River Rail Trail.
-The Trust will seek to create an off-road connection to Rod Donald Hut and links to Te Ara Pātaka.
-This project may commence in 2019/20.
+The Trust is seeking to create an off-road connection to Rod Donald Hut and links to Te Ara Pātaka from Little River.